joshwnj/editor-experiment/README.md

 - `:`: record the current cursor position.
 Subsequent commands will continue from this point so that we can select a range.
 - `/t/`: regex match, same as before (but this time looking for the next `t` character)
 - `e`: same as before, place the cursor at the end of the match
-- `.4`: same as before, repeat the previous command.
-But this time repeat it 4 times (so we will place the cursor at the end of the fifth `t`)
+- `.5`: same as before, repeat the previous command.
+But this time give it a factor of 5 (so we will place the cursor at the end of the fifth `t`)

 The final flag `--context` allows us to see the selected portion of the file.
 Omitting this flag means we only see the selection range offsets (eg. `18 46`).
 We could use this information to edit the file (eg. `edit-delete helloworld.txt 18 46`)